 Age guidance: 14+

-First produced at Bold Tendencies in 2023 to mark the 10th anniversary of the Derek Jarman Garden, planted by Keith Collins (1966-2018) long-time companion of Jarman and custodian of Prospect Cottage.
+Originally commissioned and premiered at Bold Tendencies in 2023 to mark the 10th anniversary of the Derek Jarman Garden, planted by Keith Collins (1966-2018): long-time companion of Jarman and custodian of Prospect Cottage.

-Footage from Derek Jarman’s Glitterbug (1993) is used courtesy of Basilisk Communications and additional footage is courtesy of James Mackay and Luma Foundation.
+Footage from Derek Jarman’s The Garden (1990) and Glitterbug (1993) is used courtesy of Basilisk Communications.
+Additional footage is used courtesy of James Mackay and Luma Foundation.

-Donna McKevitt’s settings of Derek Jarman’s poety to music are released as “Translucence” on Dharma Records
+Donna McKevitt’s settings of Derek Jarman’s poetry to music are released as “Translucence” by Dharma Records.

 Performers